KushalJain12/New-Year-Countdown/ReadMe.md

 ## Overview
 This project is a web-based New Year countdown timer that also features a falling snowflake animation.
 It consists of three main components:

-1. **HTML**: Defines the structure and content of the webpage.
-2. **CSS**: Provides the visual styling, including animations and responsive design.
-3. **JavaScript**: Implements dynamic functionalities like the countdown timer and snowflake animation.

 ---

 ## Files and Their Functions